 Stavrovouni Monastery

-This Monastery’s location gives breathtaking views of the area, including Larnaca bay.
+This Monastery’s location gives stunning views of the area, including Larnaca bay.
 The monks who live here keep similar vows to those at Mount Athos in Greece.
 Women are not allowed on the property, however, one of the monks leaves occasionally to confess them.

 With the exception of noon to 1pm, men may visit the Monastery of the Holy Cross daily from dawn till dusk.
 The monastery is located at the base of a mountain and boasts monks who are highly skilled in icon painting.
 Their work is well-renowned throughout all of Cyprus.